OpenMoonRay/openmoonray-docs/docs/developers-guide/shaders/index.md

 in another repository, for example.
 For other types, a public API has not yet been created.
 It is still possible to author new plug-ins, but it will be necessary to build them alongside MoonRay.

-All plug-in types are authored as C++ classes, but some plugin types include functions that are written in ISPC.
+All plug-in types are authored as C++ classes, but some plug-in types include functions that are written in ISPC.

 ### The Class Definition